kumahq/kuma-website/app/_src/documentation/configuration.md

 {% warning %}
-Because the state is not persisted this store should only be used when trying things out.
+Because the state is not persisted this store should **not** be used in production.
 {% endwarning %}

 ### Postgres